ElvisWang2010/WROFE-2025/README.md

 #### Motor Power
 Battery (+) → Switch → ESC → Motor
-ESC also connects to Expansion Board for monitoring/control
+ESC also connects to the Expansion Board for monitoring/control

 #### Wire Color Codes
 *NOTE: Not all wires are color coded*